IsauraRReinhold/Proyecto-trascriptoma_flores/README.md

 # Flower Transcriptome

-In this respository you will find the raw data from *Idesia polycarpa Maxim. var. vestita* Diels s male flowers downloaded from NCBI 4th may 2018 (https://www.ncbi.nlm.nih.gov/sra/?term=SRR6958534), and a serie of analyses to make the preprocess of sequences  with fastQC and Trimmomatic and *de novo* assembly using Trinity.
+In this respository you will find the raw data from *Idesia polycarpa* Maxim. var. *vestita* Diels s male flowers downloaded from NCBI 4th may 2018 (https://www.ncbi.nlm.nih.gov/sra/?term=SRR6958534), and a series of analyses to make the preprocess of sequences  with fastQC and Trimmomatic and *de novo* assembly using Trinity.

+Mei, L., Dong, N., Li F., Li.
+N. Yao M., Chen F., Tang L.(2017).Transcriptome analysis of female and male flowers buds of *Idesia polycarpa* Maxim. var. *vestita* Diels. *Electronic Journal of Biotechnology*, 29:39-46.

 ### Objective

-The objective of this repository is make an excercise to practice command line and R using RNA-seq data.
+The objective of this repository is to make an exercise to practice command line and R using RNA-seq data.

 - - -